UMaine-NMD-211-Fall-2020/Lab1A-UsingGit/README.md

 ## 2. Your First Git Repo
 First, you will make your own github repository.
-This is how you would start any solo project that you would want to put under version control.
+This is how you would st
+art any solo project that you would want to put under version control.
 This is also how you would start a team project, but in that case, only one person needs to make the initial folder.

 It is a very good idea to put any coding projects under version control.

 ### Make a Folder (Repository)

-###
+Make a folder for the first section of Lab 1A somewhere appropriate on your computer, such as a folder for all labs in this class.
+Name it 1A-I-*YOUR FIRST NAME*-*YOUR LAST NAME*.
+-